shrutisharma27/7targets-docs/docs/_docs/assistant.md

 - Add Assistant in the email (to or cc) with her name. e.g. ```Ashley <ashley@7targets.7ts-e.com>``` .
 The name is seen by the lead in the email, so it is best practice to put name along with the email id instead of just email id.
 - Put the lead's email id with the name too, like above.
 So that Assistant can interpret the lead's name from it.
 Else Assistant will use the part of the email before @ to address the lead.
 - User will get an email with a time window to act/stop if he/she does not want assistant to send any email to the lead.
 In that case, user would have to Deactivate the lead.
-- Assistant will use **Recommended for Email CC** schedule for such the lead.
+- Assistant will use **Recommended for Email CC** schedule for leads from emails.
-- This method of assigning/adding lead is available only for Sales Assistant
+- This method of assigning/adding lead is available only for Sales Assistant.
 - Assistant will not send the first introducing/connecting email from the schedule.
 Assistant will start only from the second email in the schedule.
 - Assistant will keep the original email from user to the lead in her first email (2nd as per schedule) to maintain the context.
 - Assistant will pick the first non user email as Lead.
 If there are more email ids in the original email from user, Assistant will maintain them too along with the user in her emails.
 - Assistant will send the first email after 3 days of adding the lead as per the schedule **Recommended for Email CC** .
-But if user mentions some date which is more than 3 days then Assistant will schedule the followup on that date (e.g. Lets catchup in 2 weeks from now)
+But if user mentions some date which is more than 3 days, then Assistant will schedule the followup on that date (e.g. Lets catchup in 2 weeks from now).

 <a name="assistant-add-lead-from-ooo"/>
 #### [Add Lead from Out of Office](#assistant-add-lead-from-ooo)